Night of the Seven Swords

 Night of the Seven Swords is a 1986 adventure module for the Oriental Adventures rules of the Advanced Dungeons & Dragons fantasy role-playing game.

 Plot summary

-Night of the Seven Swords includes four linked scenarios.
-The player characters must penetrate a haunted castle to retrieve several relics from the castle, but the forces of Lord Korimori try to stop their efforts.
+Night of the Seven Swords includes four connected adventure scenarios in which the player characters must enter a haunted castle to recover several relics from the castle, but the forces of Lord Korimori try to stop their efforts.

-Night of the Seven Swords concerns a rivalry between two clans, a haunted castle, and a box of relics.
-After an encounter in which the party is required to be suitably honorable, the characters explore the haunted castle of Ito-Jo.
-After attaining their objective in the castle, the characters must make a delivery, while avoiding the machinations of their lord's rival.
+Night of the Seven Swords is an adventure which focuses on a rivalry involving two clans, as well as a haunted castle, and a box containing relics.
+The player characters have an encounter in which they are required to behave honorably, and then can then explore the haunted castle of Ito-Jo.
+After retrieving their objective from the castle, the characters must deliver it, while avoiding getting caught up in the machinations of rival to their lord.

-Night of the Seven Swords details another province in the world presented in the original Oriental Adventures.
+Night of the Seven Swords provides information for another province set in the world presented in the original Oriental Adventures.

 Publication history

 OA2 Night of the Seven Swords was published by TSR in 1986 as a 48-page booklet with an outer folder.
 The module was written by Jon Pickens, David “Zeb” Cook, Harold Johnson, Rick Swan, Ed Carmien, and David James Ritchie, with cover art drawn by Clyde Caldwell and interior art by James Holloway.